-Meet a talented leadership group at the helm of the Project.
-The remarkable leaders of the Maasai Women’s Installation Team are 420 strong–and the numbers are growing.
+Meet the International Collaborative’s talented leadership group.
+The remarkable leaders of the Maasai Women’s Installation Team are forty strong–and the numbers are growing.
+They train and oversee 220 team members throughout the Project villages.

-In addition, International Collaborative leaders, staff, and supporters include dedicated academics, activists, artists, biologists, designers, development specialists, ecologists,energy professionals, engineers, manufacturers, marketers, physicians, public health leaders, scientists, “stovers”, water specialists, women’s studies professionals, and more.
+Join us!
+The International Collaborative community of supporters includes dedicated academics, activists, artists, biologists, designers, development specialists, ecologists,energy professionals, engineers, manufacturers, marketers, physicians, public health leaders, scientists, “stovers”, water specialists, women’s studies professionals, and more.

-Our staff diversity gives us the ability to meet challenges with confidence, ingenuity, and resourcefulness.
-With your help, we achieve transformative changes.
+ICSEE diversity allows the ability to meet challenges with confidence, ingenuity, and resourcefulness.
+With your help, ICSEE achieves transformative changes.

 Robert V. Lange, PhD, President and Founder of the International Collaborative, USA